-One space remains in this iconic south Salem multi-story office building.
-Ideal tenants are professional office such as real estate, mortgage, or financial services.
+Now offering executive suites in this iconic south Salem multi-story office building anchored by Modern Nose and Hagan Hamilton Insurance Services.
+Ideal tenants are professional office users such as real estate, mortgage, counseling, accounting or similar services.
 The centralized location and proximity to other shopping and services makes this a great choice for any tenant looking for a signature location in south Salem.